somethiiing/twitter-VERY-lite/README.md

   - kind of like how `tweet.js` is refactored out.
 - refactor out some helper functions
 - use higher order components
-- make header functionality actually work...
+- make header functionality actually work
+- not have the mongodb pw inside the server file.
+- add more styling + functionality